Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Results

 \subsection{Robustness of mass-orbital modelling}

-The \textsc{MG-MAMPOSSt} procedure of modelling the mass and orbital profiles of complex systems such as the Coma Cluster produces results that are inevitably depending on several choices and assumptions, whose validity and robustness must therefore be assessed.
+The \textsc{MG-MAMPOSSt} procedure of modelling the mass and orbital profiles of complex systems such as the Coma cluster produces results that inevitably depend on several choices and assumptions, whose validity and robustness must therefore be assessed.
 First of all, one has to assemble the input p.p.s. sample of member galaxies, which, even after the removal of interlopers, is dependent on two main variables:

-\begin{enumerate} \item[\textit{i)}] The coordinate centre of the cluster, which we located at (RA=194.90 deg, DEC = 27.96 deg), the position of NGC 4874.
+\begin{enumerate} \item[\textit{(i)}] The co-ordinate centre of the cluster, which we located at (RA=194.90 deg, DEC = 27.96 deg), the position of NGC 4874.

-\item[\textit{ii)}] The LoS velocity of the rest frame of the cluster, chosen as the biweight mean LoS velocity of its members.
+\item[\textit{(ii)}] The LoS velocity of the rest frame of the cluster, chosen as the biweight mean LoS velocity of its members.

-\end{enumerate} The input parametrisations of the mass and anisotropy profiles (see Sect. \ref{full_sample_mamposst}), as well as for the numerical density profile (see Sect. \ref{num_density_methods} and Appendix \ref{app:A}), with their relative priors choice, introduce additional potential sources of uncertainty.
+\end{enumerate} The input parametrisations of the mass (\textit{iii}) and anisotropy profiles (\textit{iv}) (as well as of the galaxy number density profile, see Sect. \ref{num_density_methods} and Appendix \ref{app:num_density_assump}), with the choice of their relative priors, introduce additional potential sources of uncertainty.

 The projected radial range within which galaxies are considered in the fit plays a fundamental role.
 This depends on: